Ages | Cost | Time |

 Image of a solenoid by Zureks is released into the public domain.

-Knowing what you now know about electromagnets and how to make one, try these experiments yourself to see which ones produce a stronger electromagnet.
-Measure the strength of the magnetic field by counting how many pins the electromagnet can pick up.
+Given what you now know about electromagnets—and that you now know how to make one—try these experiments yourself to see which ones produce a stronger electromagnet.
+Measure the strength of the magnetic field by counting how many paperclips the electromagnet can pick up.
 Remember to keep some notes.

 Electromagnets are fun to play with, but do you think we can use then to solve real-world problems?
 Consider these possibilities.